artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 Calls to API endpoints make up an increasing amount of public and private network traffic.
 Networking giant Cloudflare has reported that more than 50% of the requests they process are API calls and that API call traffic is growing twice as fast as browser-based web traffic.

 For some companies, APIs are the very focus of their business.
 Companies like this may expose several endpoints that perform tasks or retrieve data upon receiving requests.
-Since their APIs are their primary product, it is important to know at what point they would break.
+Since their APIs are their primary product, it is important to know at what point their performance would degrade, or at what point they would break altogether.

 Global payment provider Stripe is an excellent example of this type of company.